Who are we?

 Who are Free Periods

 Amika George is a 19 year old student at Cambridge University, who, at the age of 17, started the Free Periods campaign from her bedroom to end period poverty in the UK.
-After reading about children missing school as they were unable to afford menstrual products, Amika started an online movement, and organised a protest in London, attended by over 2,000 young people.
 She has since received global recognition for her campaigning work including receiving a Goalkeepers award by Bill & Melinda Gates, in conjunction with the United Nations, and was recently listed by TIME magazine as one of the 25 most influential teenagers in the world.
-She has launched the next phase of Free Periods, raising funds for a legal campaign to ensure every child has equal access to education.

-Gemma is a lawyer, activist and mum of two young kids.
+Gemma is a lawyer and activist.
 As well as fighting period poverty as part of the Free Periods team, she is a volunteer coordinator for the Red Box Project in Hackney, a not-for-profit initiative using community kindness to ensure that no young person has to miss school because they have their period.
 She is also a trustee for A Mile in Her Shoes, a charity that offers women affected by homelessness the opportunity to find their feet through fitness.
 She is passionate about social justice and determined to hold the government to account, because equal access to education shouldn’t rely on the kindness of strangers.

 Clegg is one of the co-founders of the Red Box Project and has worked with charities in a voluntary position as well as a paid member of staff since being at University.
 This includes working with one of the UK’s Air Ambulance’s and sitting on the operations committee of a voluntary outreach group that supports the homeless and vulnerable within the city of Portsmouth.
 He has also previously worked in a school as a teaching assistant and tutor and firmly believes in the rights to an equal and fair education.